achillesn/cool-spinach/about.md

 ---
 title: About Us
-subtitle: This is a short page about me and my work.
+subtitle: This is a short page about us and our vision.
 img_path: "/images/_MG_9441.jpg"
 layout: page
 menu: